123456491964676/jeandle-jdk/jeandle-docs/replaying.md

 # Backend Code Generation Replay

 Backend replay uses the `llc` tool.
-After obtaining `Main_fibonacci_manual_optimized.ll` from the middle-end optimization replay phase, we proceed with backend code generation.
+After obtaining `Main_fibonacci_manual_optimized.ll` from the middle-end optimization replay phase, we proceed with backend machine code generation.

 The backend replay command is as follows: